MorrellLAB/DoesNaughtCompute/Genomic_Ranges_and_Arithmetic/Data-Exercises/README.md

-# Toy Data
+# Toy data used for exercise

-Data in this directory is taken from [Vince Buffalo's *Bioinformatics Data Skills* GitHub Repository](https://github.com/vsbuffalo/bds-files).
+Data in this directory is taken from [bedtools Tutorial page](http://quinlanlab.org/tutorials/bedtools/bedtools.html).

 Please download this data onto your computer before you start the exercises.